 If you have another family member willing and eligible to sponsor your green card application, you may still want to consider registering for the DV lottery.
 Processing times can depend on which family-based immigration category you applied under.
 Applications sponsored by spouses are processed much faster than those sponsored by siblings, for example.
 If you win the DV lottery, you’ll be able to immigrate and apply for a green card faster than if you applied through a sibling family-based immigration category.

-If you’re eligible for the Diversity Visa Program (DV Program), you can proceed with applying.
+If you’re eligible for the Diversity Visa Program (DV Program), you can apply.
 The DV Program registration period is at the end of each fiscal year.
 If selected, you’ll then be able to begin the green card application process.

 First, you’ll have to enter the DV lottery.
-You’ll need to fill out an online form on the U.S. Department of State’s website.
+You’ll need to fill out an online form from the U.S. Department of State.
 You can usually fill out this form between early October and early November each year.